Facelift/Rhytidectomy Surgery Clinic in Toronto

 At La Fontaine Source De Jeunesse Cosmetic Surgery Centre, we believe that the human body is too broad and complex for any one Doctor to master every single portion of it effectively.
 Therefore, we have specialists for each procedure.

-Our highly trained, staff and certified surgeons provide care and consultations that match the personalized nature of each surgery.
+Our highly trained, staff and certified surgeons at our facelift clinic in Toronto provide care and consultations that match the personalized nature of each surgery.

 By understanding your personal needs and aesthetic goals, we ensure you get all the benefits of both surgical and nonsurgical options for facial rejuvenation.
 Our scheduled consultations are always directly connected with our certified surgeons and are complimentary.

 At Lafontaine Source De Jeunesse Cosmetic Surgery Centre in Toronto we do everything, from anti-wrinkle injections and chemical peels to facelift and eyelid surgery to make you look and feel years younger.Prices

 Facelift surgery refers to any procedure that changes the appearance of the face, especially the cheeks, neck and jowls, the lower part of the cheeks that displays signs of sagging skin.
 That’s why a lot of patients opt for a facelift to restore their youthful appearance and eliminate the most pronounced signs of aging.
 A mini or full facelift are both great options for restoring skin elasticity and correcting aging skin’s droopy appearance as surgery is a longer-lasting solution compared to non-surgical treatments such as Botox and fillers.

 Our facelift clinic in Toronto is dedicated to fixing the elasticity of aging skin because as we age, skin sags, facial muscles lose their tone, and gravity pulls down weakened skin even more.
 If you’re considering a full or even mini facelift surgery, here’s what you should consider:

 - Having loose skin or excessive fat in the chin, cheek and neck area